-When it comes to a thorough evaluation of a residential property, count on Integrity Inspection Group.
-We are committed to identifying issues during the home inspection with major house systems, such as HVAC, roofing, and electrical systems.
+When it comes to a thorough evaluation of a home, count on Integrity Inspection Group.
+We are committed to identifying potential issues during the home inspection with major house systems.
+Major systems such as HVAC, roofing, and electrical systems.
 Our home inspectors use tools such as the thermal imaging camera and moisture meter to assist them in their findings.
+Our home inspectors are also certified to read radon test results.
+Be sure to have a radon test with your home inspection.
 This way, our clients can make an informed decision about the property they are planning to buy, sell, or continue living in.

 Our Home Inspection Process

 Our team strives to deliver excellent home inspection services to our clients.